 Day 5.
 Big mountain ride at Panorama

-We’ll see what these batteries/legs can really do.
-Panorama has some big mountain objectives, and our ultimate target is Goldie Ridge.
-It will be approximately 1,500 meters of climbing to get to this point, but there are some lower options available.
-You’ll want to make it up to Goldie Ridge though — the reward is more than worth it.
-Experience breathtaking 360 degree views from this ridgeline before the incredible descent back to the trailhead.
+Today we’ll see what these batteries/legs can really do.
+This is the biggest ride of the trip, our ultimate target being Goldie Ridge.
+It’s over 1,500 meters of climbing to get to this point, and the reward is more than worth it, but there are some lower options available too.
+Experience breathtaking 360 degree views from this ridgeline before the incredible descent back to the resort base.

-Once we make it back down, we’ll enjoy some cold beverages and grub at the Pub, then head back to Invermere for some big relaxing after our big pedaling.
+Once we make it back down, we’ll enjoy drinks and grub at the Pub, then head back to Invermere for some big relaxing after our big day of pedaling.

 Day 6.
 Lillian Lake and Golden, BC

-After lunch, it’s on to Mount 7 — named after the distinctive “7” snow formation that appears each spring with the melting snow.
+Now, it’s on to the infamous Mount 7 — named after the distinctive “7” snow formation that appears each spring with the melting snow.
 Back in the day, Mount 7 hosted the Psychosis Race and has long been at the heart of local downhill riding in Golden.

 After the ride, we check in to our chalet where the guides will prepare a BBQ dinner for everyone.